 By downloading and using our software you abide by the MIT License

-The co⚡e: Sparkplug™ MQTT edge and host library is MIT licensed and open source, however to run it for more than 30 minutes you will need to purchase an IIoT Libraries Bundle SL from the CODESYS Store, since we make use of the MQTT Client contained in it.
-Why? stablility, full spec mqtt, TLS support and relatively easy.
+The co⚡e: Sparkplug™ MQTT edge and host library is MIT licensed and open source, however to run it you will need to install IIoT Libraries Bundle SL.

 Mandatory: Contains Linked List solution and contains the common basis for he Edge/Device and Primary Host solution.
-You need both libraries in order to run Edge/Device or Primary Host.
+You need both these libraries in order to run Edge/Device or deprecated xPerimental Primary Host.

-We are passionate software developers who develop and maintain co⚡e in spare time.
+We are passionate software developers who develop and maintain co⚡e in our spare time.